3D Spatial Audio

 updateSpatialAudioPositionwith the following:

-Your app updates the spatial position of the media player in the spatial audio engine.
-Listen to the audio of the media player.
-You feel that the location of the media player has shifted.
+Move the slider to the right.
+Your app updates the position of the media player in the spatial audio engine.

-This completes the information in this page, or points you to documentation that explains other aspects about this product.
+This section completes the information on this page, or points you to documentation that explains other aspects about this product.